eltrovert/k8s-zero-to-hero/basic/setup-k8s-aks.md

 This will update your kubectl configuration with the information needed to access your AKS cluster.
 You should now be able to use kubectl to communicate with your AKS cluster.

-I hope these instructions were helpful in getting the kubectl context for an AKS cluster.
-If you have any questions or need further assistance, please don't hesitate to ask.